Mixarar/scpcbm/game/jobs/guard.md

 **Health**: `120`
 **Items**: `FN-P90/MP5-SD, USP Pistol, Level 5 Key Card, Handcuffs, Radio`
 ## Lore
-The Guards are the protectors of the SCP Foundation's facilities and make sure the facility is guarded at all cost.
-They are ordered to guard scientists and escort Class-Ds to their contaiment chambers and cells and they also are ordered to keep watch over SCPs.
+The guards are esseintal part of the SCP-Facility They are Low tier MOBILE TASK FORCE units, they are usually escort Class-D personal Or Be overwatch for Testing, In a Containment breach They need to recointain the Scps (they die in the first 5 minutes in singleplayer lmao) in a Keter level containment breach that they cant handle they wait for Heavier units (nine tailed fox)
 ## In Game
-Guards are spawned at either Gate A or Gate B when the contaiment breach has started.
-They are ordered to gather any surviving scientists that they can find during the contaiment breach.

-When going to the other zones, the guards will need to be on constant watch on nearby SCPs, in order to survive successfully.
+Guard are spawned in a Evacution Shelter or Gate A, GATE B , Theyr mission is to Escort Research and Janitorial Workers, They must Exucute the Class-D personal On sight.
+Guards ingame must shoot the SCPS to Win, Chaos insurgency is the biggest threat to Guards.